 Babies grow extremely fast during their first year of life.
 I was especially surprised how quickly my babies grew during their first three months.
 Because of this, it might be tempting to keep all different sizes of your baby’s clothes shoved into the dresser drawers.
 After all, you’ll need them eventually right?

 The problem with this approach, is you’ll most likely run out of room.
 Closets and dressers can only fit so much.
 And if you don’t run out of room, then you risk all of the different sizes getting mixed in together.
-Nothing is more annoying than having to dig through piles of clothes looking for the correct size
+Nothing is more annoying than having to dig through piles of clothes looking for the correct size when your baby is having a growth spurt.

 What I suggest doing instead, is buying storage totes with lids and separating your baby’s clothes by size into each tote.
 You’ll need 6 different totes.
 Separate the clothes into totes according to size: